kwikius/quantracker/doc_src/osd/software_devel/bitmap_format.rst

 in `quantracker/examples/osd_example1/board/bitmaps.cpp`_.

 N.B.
-This format will probably change at some point so it is advisable the osd_maker app to generate bitmaps and fonts rather than craetng them by hand.
+This format will probably change at some point(probably to 2 arrays , 1 for each bit) so it is advisable to use the `osd_maker`_ app to generate bitmaps and fonts rather than craetng them by hand.

 The bitmap structure itself is relatively simple.